ComradDoge/DogeEU4/README.md

 - Religion screens like aspect windows (like protestant or anglican) and orthodox windows extended so it's no longer cramped.
 - Tweaked the Morroco area by shuffling the development around and making Sale (Pirate Republic) appear at start.
 God help us all.
 - Bogomilist reworked.
 Uses anglican religion system with it's own aspects.
 Check the religion description for the special nuances.
-- AB: Edited mission tree for Trieste and Wallachia/Moldavia from Ante Bellum, a mod that I recommend you to check out which soon will have an update.
+- AB: Edited mission tree for Trieste and Wallachia/Moldavia from Ante Bellum, a mod that I recommend you to check out which recently had a Rus region update.

 [/quote]